nondescryptid/opendoc-state-court-judgments/2019_SGMC_21/report.md

 12     It was undisputed that three days before the Event, on 23 November 2016, Assistant Superintendent of Police Gideon Manaseh (PW2, “**ASP Gideon**”, as he then was) contacted the defendant.
 ASP Gideon advised the defendant to apply for a permit under the POA for the Event.

 13     ASP Gideon testified that when he contacted the defendant, he advised the defendant to apply for a permit, stating he could do so online at his convenience.
 The defendant said that he would speak with the co-organiser before getting back to ASP Gideon.
 ASP Gideon then ended the conversation after telling the defendant he would call again in an hour.
-About an hour later, ASP Gideon tried calling the defendant again three times (at about 11.47 am, 11.55 am, and 12.30 pm), but the defendant did not pick up the call.[\[note: 2\]](#Ftn_2)
+About an hour later, ASP Gideon tried calling the defendant again three times (at about 11.47 am, 11.55 am, and 12.30 pm), but the defendant did not pick up the call.[^2]

 #### (c)   Event was held without a permit